General Dynamics / Lockheed F-16 in 1/72 scale: kit review & modelling reports of HASEGAWA kits

 Some 15 static dischargers as standard fitted on F-16's were refined and made from fishing line and installed.
 A final semi-gloss varnish coat was also airbrushed on top in a few thin layers.

 The two seat canopy was to be set open on this model.
 Inside the canopy 2x2 handles were added and the raising extension bar was made from a metal needle and a section was painted black.
-The nose pitot was made from a metal needle.
+The nose pitot was made from a metal needle and at the right side a second pitot (missing in the kit) was added as fitted aft of the radar nose from scrap.

 That completed the F-16D Block 30B of the "Türk Hava Kuvvetleri" (more Air Force info here...)